confluentinc/event-streaming-patterns/docs/event/event-deserializer.md

-In an online shopping business, data recorded by the order-processing system and from data user behavior may prove invaluable to the website design department, _provided they can actually access it_.
-It's vital to be able to read data from an [Event Store](../event-storage/event-store.md) regardless of which process and which department put it there originally.
+In an online shopping business, data recorded by the order-processing system and from data user behavior may prove invaluable to the website design department, _provided that they can actually access it_.
+It's vital to be able to read data from an [Event Store](../event-storage/event-store.md), regardless of which process and which department wrote the data there originally.

 To a large degree, the accessibility of data is determined at write time, by our choice of [Event